A Non-Orthogonal Variational Quantum Eigensolver: Theory

 \subsection{Diagonalization With Uncertainty}

 Given a collection of states \(\{\ket{\phi_1},\ket{\phi_2}, \ldots, \ket{\phi_n}\}\), we are interested in determining the minimum energy state in the subspace that they span.
 To do this, we use our protocol described above to measure the matrix elements of the Hamiltonian and overlap matrices (\eq{matrix_elements}), and solve the generalized eigenvalue problem (\eq{generalized_eigenvalue_problem_1}).
-Each of the matrix elements is only determined by a finite number of measurements, however, leading to some level of statistical uncertainty.
-In this section, we shall propose a simple Monte Carlo strategy to estimate the resulting uncertainty in the minimum eigenvalue of \eq{generalized_eigenvalue_problem_1}.
+However, because we perform only a finite number of measurements of each of matrix element, we have some level of statistical uncertainty.
+In this section, we shall lay out a simple Monte Carlo strategy to estimate the resulting uncertainty in the minimum eigenvalue of \eq{generalized_eigenvalue_problem_1}.
+We shall aim to provide a self-contained presentation for convenience, but we note that this approach is related to a long tradition of applying Monte Carlo methods to statistical problems, including the diagonalization of noisy matrices~\cite{Shinozuka1972-sj, Benaroya1992-ty, Soize2005-qf}.

 We model the experimentally determined values of each matrix element using a normal distribution.
-In practice, the experimental measurements of the matrix elements are individually described by draws from Bernoulli random variables, but the average of many such experimental outcomes is well-captured by a normal distribution~\cite{McClean2016-zj}.
-When implementing the procedure described in this section on a near-term quantum computer, one could approximately determine the variance of these distributions from the experimental measurement record of the Hamiltonian and overlap matrix elements.
+In practice, the experimental measurements of the matrix elements are individually described by draws from Bernoulli random variables, but variational quantum algorithms typically work in the regime where the average of such measurements are well-approximated by a normal distribution~\cite{McClean2016-zj}.
+In the context of an actual experiment, one could approximately determine the parameters of these distributions from the experimental measurement record of the Hamiltonian and overlap matrix elements.